Raku/6.d-prep/TODO/README.md

 #### Reviewers

 * Zoffix (reached commit `1aa8a8ad1854dbeee92e212b2efa5206722f3750`)
-    - Does only superficial review of Unicode, CompUnit, and QuantHash op tests due to lack of knowledge
+    - Does only superficial review of Unicode, CompUnit, Pod, and QuantHash op tests due to limited knowledge of those features
     - Does not do an in-depth review of many of own tests on assumption the tests were already well-thought and well-researched when they were written